-The pattern in the results of figure 2 across subjects is not surprising.
+The pattern in the results of Fig. 2 across subjects is not surprising.
 Mathematics and Basque are complex subjects, which may have made the periods of online teaching especially challenging.
-On the other hand, students are more exposed to Spanish in their daily life (i.e., in the media).
-Moreover, it is interesting to note that the magnitude of these learning loss estimates is smaller compared to that documented by the literature in the early months of the pandemic (Engzell et al., 2021; Maldonado and De Witte, 2021).
-This could be explained by two reasons: (i) a measurement effect, due to measuring learning immediately after a break (as in the summer learning loss, (von Hippel and Hamrock, 2019; Von Hippel, 2019)); (ii) an actual catch up following an efficient school reopening.
-Regarding the latter, it is interesting to recall that the reopening campaign in the Basque Country and in Spain was one the most successful among OECD countries, as explained in section 2.2.
+On the other hand, students are more exposed to Spanish in their daily lives (i.e. in the media).
+Moreover, it is interesting to note that the magnitude of these learning loss estimates is smaller compared to that documented by the literature in the early months of the pandemic (Engzell et al. 2021; Maldonado and De Witte 2021).
+This could be explained by two reasons: (1) A measurement effect, due to measuring learning immediately after a break (as in the summer learning loss, (von Hippel and Hamrock 2019; Von Hippel 2019)); (2) An actual catch-up following an efficient school reopening.
+Regarding the latter, it is interesting to recall that the reopening campaign in the Basque Country and Spain was one the most successful among OECD countries, as explained in Sect.
+2.2.

-We also estimate lagged-dependent-variable specifications, in which we regress the grade in secondary school of student i on the student's grades in the three subjects in primary school, school fixed effects $\alpha{s(i)}$ , and a Covid Cohort indicator.
+We also estimate lagged-dependent-variable specifications, in which we regress the grade in the secondary school of student i on the student's grades in the three subjects in primary school, school fixed effects $\alpha{s(i)}$ , and a Covid Cohort indicator.

-$$y{i,Secondary} = \alpha{s(i)} + \beta \text{Covid Cohort}i + \delta y{i,Primary} + \epsilon_i$$
+$$yi$$ , Secondary = $\alpha s(i) + \beta \text{Covid Cohort } i + \delta yi$ , Primary + $\varepsilon i$

-The right panel of figure 2 shows the learning loss estimates from lagged dependent variable models, which are very similar.
+The right panel of Fig. 2 shows the learning loss estimates from lagged dependent variable models, which are very similar.
 One concern about these results is whether they come from a population with particularly low learning losses due to the pandemic.

-For instance, this could be the case if schools' selection into exam taking is based on their perceived learning losses (Werner and Woessmann, 2021).
-As a robustness check, we estimate the learning loss by differences-in-differences as in the baseline specification, but reweighting the covid cohort sample such that the distribution of schools' and students' characteristics matches that of the control cohort (i.e., that of a full regular cohort), using entropy balancing (Hainmueller, 2012).
+For instance, this could be the case if schools' selection into exam taking is based on their perceived learn-ing losses (Werner and Woessmann 2021).
+As a robustness check, we estimate the learning loss by differences-in-differences as in the baseline specification, but reweighting the covid cohort sample such that the distribution of schools' and students' characteristics matches that of the control cohort (i.e. that of a full regular cohort), using entropy balancing (Hainmueller 2012).
 Entropy balancing relies on a maximum entropy reweighting scheme that calibrates unit weights so that the reweighted treatment and control group satisfy a potentially large set of prespecified balance conditions which incorporate information about known sample moments.
-In this case, we reweight the covid cohort so that the reweighted sample features the same fraction of public schools, high performing schools, high SES schools, high performing students, high SES students, females, migrants, Basque-speakers at home, and linguistic model types.
-The results in the bottom panel of table A2 in the Appendix show estimates that are slightly larger but very similar.
+In this case, we reweight the COVID cohort so that the reweighted sample features the same fraction of public schools, high-performing schools, high SES schools, highperforming students, high SES students, females, migrants, Basque speakers at home, and linguistic model types.
+The results in the bottom panel of Table A2 in the Online Appendix show estimates that are slightly larger but very similar.
 This suggests that heterogeneous attrition across groups is not significantly related to treatment effect heterogeneity.